Dieg0Code/syndicate-go/README.md

 <details>
   <summary><strong>Orchestration Example</strong></summary>

-Gokamy SDK also provides an orchestrator to manage a sequence of agents.
+Syndicate SDK also provides an orchestrator to manage a sequence of agents.
 In the following example, two agents are created and executed in sequence:

 ```go
 package main